-So as far as lunches go, we can only confirm that our lunch was ready, that we definitely ate ours, and that it was the delicious traditional huge white bread sarmies with butter, tomato and onion with salt and black pepper, washed down with freshly-brewed Five Roses tea.
-Mmmm!
+So as far as lunches go, we can only confirm that we definitely ate ours, and that it was the delicious traditional huge white bread sarmies with butter, tomato and raw onion with salt and black pepper, washed down with freshly-brewed Five Roses tea.
+Mmm mmmm!

 Four of the Big Five for lunch.
 On foot!
 Actually, sitting on our bums at lunchtime.
 What a day!
 And the rhino was the real Big Five member, not the more placid white rhino.
 The big five idea originated in the days when they were considered the five most dangerous animals to hunt.
 The days when the way you “got” the big five was to kill them, not just to see them.
 We joked as we packed up to walk back to base camp that we now needed to see an ele on the way home to round off our lunch.
 Well, we did.
 It was almost ridiculous.
 But thrilling.

 The next day our walk took us on a different route.
 As we crossed the low Mfolosi in the blazing sun we asked our guides if we could swim.
 ‘Well, you can wallow,’ they said, ‘It’s not deep enough to swim.’
 So wallow we did and that’s how we came to spot the Big Six, adding the rare Pink-faced Ceramic-white Freshwater Whale to our tally of wondrous things spotted in that very special place, the wonderful Mfolosi Wilderness Area.